andrey-pr/OpenBafangTool/README.md

 There are also Bafang motors made for Prophete, E-Novation, and Blaupunkt, but I haven't tried them yet.

 Important notices:
 1. Some devices have firmware with limited configurable parameters, and it does not depend on model.
 For example, I tested 3 absolutely idendical M420 mid-drive models, and two of them had all configurable parameters available, and one of them does not offer most of the parameters.

-3. If you have a bike with a Bafang hub motor, check the brand of it's controller: Some bike manufacturers may install Bafang hub motors with third-party controllers.
+2. If you have a bike with a Bafang hub motor, check the brand of it's controller: Some bike manufacturers may install Bafang hub motors with third-party controllers.
+I can not support them.

-We cant support them.

-4. Sub-brands usually also have branded motors from other manufacturers; some of those sub-branded models are non-bafang, so you need to search information right for model of your device.
+3. Sub-brands usually also have branded motors from other manufacturers; some of those sub-branded models are non-bafang, so you need to search information right for model of your device.

 <!-- RELEASE NOTES -->
 ## Release Notes